erolburak/bobbysnews/README.md

 # BOBBYSNEWS

-## NOTE
-The UI part is not ready yet.
-Following features will be added later:
-- Share Link for articles will be added soon
-- WebView for articles will be added soon
-- UI Tests will be added soon

 ## NAME
 BobbysNews

 ## DESCRIPTION
-The BobbysNews app is a simple app that is supposed to use the NewsAPI (https://newsapi.org) for searching and retrieving live articles from all over the web.
-These live articles are displayed in a list and also contain a more detailed page.
+The BobbysNews app is a simple app that is supposed to use the NewsAPI (https://newsapi.org) for retrieving top headlines from all over the web.
+These top headlines are displayed in a list and also contain a more detailed page.
 SwiftUI components are used in this project.

 ## SETUP
 - Minimum iOS target: 17.0